-A Compact data set contains sufficient columns for use by Rosetta Resolver, GeneSpring GX, CGH Analytics or ChIP Analytics software.
-See the Feature Extraction for CytoGenomics Reference Guide for a list of these columns.
+A Compact data set contains sufficient columns for use by Rosetta Resolver, GeneSpring GX, CGH Analytics or ChIP Analytics programs.
+See the Feature Extraction 11.5 Reference Guide for a list of these columns.

 You can split this file into three files, each containing one of the sections.
-You can also import this file into GeneSpring data analysis software, either as a Full set of data, Compact (reduced), QC, or Minimal set.
+You can also import this file into the GeneSpring data analysis program, either as a Full set of data, Compact (reduced), QC, or Minimal set.
+For details on what is included in these formats, see Chapter 3 of the Feature Extraction Reference Guide.

 You can also choose to create a .zip file containing the text results.